Information security management system: What it does and who needs it

 ISO 27001 could be described as the gold standard for Information Security Management Systems.
 Other standards, such as the ones mentioned below, may be considered depending on the industry, market and national legislation.

-• Cyber Essentials Scheme - The Cyber Essentials Scheme, introduced by the UK's National Cyber Security Centre, is an effective government-backed scheme that helps protect your organisation against a range of the most common cyber-attacks.
+The Cyber Essentials Scheme, introduced by the UK's National Cyber Security Centre, is an effective government-backed scheme that helps protect your organization against a range of the most common cyberattacks.

-• SOC 1 and SOC 2 - The international Service Organisation Control Standards SOC 1 and SOC 2 can also be relevant to a company's financial reporting.
-SOC 1 reports focus on financial reporting controls, whereas SOC 2 reports focus on service organisations' operational and compliance controls.
+The International Service Organization Control Standards SOC 1 and SOC 2 can also be relevant to a company's financial reporting.
+SOC 1 reports focus on financial reporting controls, whereas SOC 2 reports focus on service organizations' operational and compliance controls.

-IT security vs information security: What are the differences?
+IT security vs. cybersecurity vs. information security: What’s the difference?

-Business owners may sometimes be unaware of the differences between IT security and information security, and it may lead them to believe that one can be substituted for the other.
+Business owners may sometimes be unaware of the differences between IT security, cybersecurity and information security, and it may lead them to believe that one can be substituted for the other.

 This is not the case.

-• Value of data - The value of data is the most important component of both Infosec and CyberSec.
-The data that is most important to you and your company should be safeguarded to the fullest extent possible.
+• Value of data - The value of data is the most important component of both InfoSec and CyberSec.
+The most important data in your company should be safeguarded to the fullest extent possible.
 Protecting your company's business information and IT systems is the goal of CyberSec, which aims to prevent digital hacking.
-Infosec aims to defend the value of your company's information assets from any sort of danger, digital or otherwise.
+InfoSec aims to defend the value of your company's information assets from any sort of danger, digital or otherwise.

 EN_Information Security_IT Security

-Is the establishment of an ISMS different depending on the industry?
+Is implementing an ISMS different depending on the industry?

 The relevant standard, ISO 27001, does not provide any information on this.
 It does not differentiate according to industry or company size but defines the general requirements and addresses 14 security-relevant areas.
 These are the same areas that are also inspected carefully during the due diligence check.